 Understanding Music Notes

-Our music system though is not as complicated as you might think.
-The key element of our music system is the names of the notes.
+Our music system is not as complicated as you might think.
+A key element of our music system is the names of the notes.
 Notes are our tools as musicians.
 The names allow us to describe what sounds need to be played.
 This explanation of notes is applicable to all instruments.

 Understanding Music Notes